Interpretable Image Classification with Differentiable Prototypes Assignment: Abstract

 \section{Abstract}

-We introduce ProtoPool, an interpretable image classification model with a pool of prototypes shared by the classes.
-The training is more straightforward than in the existing methods because it does not require the pruning stage.
-It is obtained by introducing a fully differentiable assignment of prototypes to particular classes.
-Moreover, we introduce a novel focal similarity function to focus the model on the rare foreground features.
+Existing prototypical-based models address the black-box nature of deep learning.
+However, they are sub-optimal as they often assume separate prototypes for each class, require multi-step optimization, make decisions based on prototype absence (so-called negative reasoning process), and derive vague prototypes.
+To address those shortcomings, we introduce ProtoPool, an interpretable prototype-based model with positive reasoning and three main novelties.
+Firstly, we reuse prototypes in classes, which significantly decreases their number.
+Secondly, we allow automatic, fully differentiable assignment of prototypes to classes, which substantially simplifies the training process.
+Finally, we propose a new focal similarity function that contrasts the prototype from the background and consequently concentrates on more salient visual features.
 We show that ProtoPool obtains state-of-the-art accuracy on the CUB-200-2011 and the Stanford Cars datasets, substantially reducing the number of prototypes.
-We provide a theoretical analysis of the method and a user study to show that our prototypes are more distinctive than those obtained with competitive methods.
-We made the code available.
+We provide a theoretical analysis of the method and a user study to show that our prototypes capture more salient features than those obtained with competitive methods.
+We made the code available at \url{https://github.com/gmum/ProtoPool}.